|

 all 4 tires with

-This truck handles better than my urethane bushed
+handles better than my urethane bushed 5/5 slammed

-5/5 slammed Ranger GT and is almost as fun to drive
+Ranger GT and is almost as fun to drive as my

-audio system.
-The factory Infinity system is decent especially at lower
+The factory Infinity system is decent especially at

 DAK AUDIO page.